 - Your wrist pain is radiating toward your elbow

 Our wrist doctors understand that pain can keep you from living life to the fullest.
-To schedule an appointment with one of our wrist specialists, call (865) 546-2663 for our UT Medical Center and Sevierville offices, (865) 218-9300 for our West Knoxville office, or request an appointment online.
+To schedule an appointment with one of our wrist specialists, call (865) 546-2663 for our UT Research Park and Sevierville offices, (865) 218-9300 for our West Knoxville office, or request an appointment online.

-Our years of experience and advanced training devoted to the care of orthopedic issues, including those of the wrist, make us who we are, but our compassionate care of our patients is what makes us dedicated to you.
-Our wrist specialists at University Orthopedic Surgeons, Dr. Joshua Moss and Dr. Richard Smith, are unparalleled experts in accurately diagnosing and effectively treating wrist injuries and conditions in a broad range of patients, and they continuously strive to exceed our patients' expectations in the delivery of care.
+Our years of experience and advanced training devoted to the care of orthopaedic issues, including those of the wrist, make us who we are, but our compassionate care of our patients is what makes us dedicated to you.
+Our wrist specialists at University Orthopaedic Surgeons, Dr. Andrew Harris and Dr. Joshua Moss, are unparalleled experts in accurately diagnosing and effectively treating wrist injuries and conditions in a broad range of patients, and they continuously strive to exceed our patients' expectations in the delivery of care.

-To consult with a University Orthopedic Surgeons wrist surgeon, please request an appointment online or call (865) 546-2663 for our UT Medical Center and Sevierville offices or (865) 218-9300 for our West Knoxville office.
+To consult with a University Orthopaedic Surgeons wrist surgeon, please request an appointment online or call (865) 546-2663 for our UT Research Park and Sevierville offices or (865) 218-9300 for our West Knoxville office.